Wrongful death claim: Australia

 In Australia, the standard of proof in a wrongful death action is 'on the balance of probabilities'.
+The statute of limitations to file a claim in Australia is three years from date of the death or the date upon which the cause of action arose.

 To an extent, people can protect themselves from wrongful death lawsuits by having the participants sign a waiver.

 United States

 "Wrongful death" is a cause of action, or type of claim, that can be brought when one person or entity wrongfully causes someone's death.
 It allows a lawsuit to be filed even though the person who was harmed is no longer alive to bring the case.
 Each state has its own wrongful death statute and, although the details of the statutes vary significantly from state to state, the roots of most can be traced back to Lord Campbell's Act, passed by the United Kingdom's Parliament in 1846.
 In some states, the family of the decedent must bring two different types of claims: a "wrongful death" claim to recover the "full value of the life" of the deceased, and a survival claim on behalf of the decedent's estate to recover for funeral expenses, pain and suffering, or punitive damages.

 The standard of proof in the United States is typically preponderance of the evidence as opposed to clear and convincing or beyond a reasonable doubt.

 Each state has different laws regarding wrongful death claims.
 In most states, the statute of limitations (time limit to file a case) varies according to how the death occurred.
-For example, in Oregon, many wrongful death claims are subject to a three-year statute of limitations - but there are many exceptions, including: when alcohol is involved, when a public body is involved, or in product liability claims.
+For example, in Oregon, many wrongful death claims are subject to a three-year statute of limitations and in North Carolina there is a two-year statute of limitation - although exceptions may apply that could potentially allow a later lawsuit.

 One of the most difficult wrongful death issues — and a particularly poignant illustration of how wrongful death expands liability beyond what was available at common law — is whether a wrongful death claim can be founded upon intentional infliction of emotional distress that caused the decedent to commit suicide.
 The first jurisdiction to allow such a claim was California in 1960, followed by Mississippi, New Hampshire, and Wyoming.

 United Kingdom

 In the United Kingdom, liability for causing a wrongful death was initially codified into legislation by the Fatal Accidents Act 1846 (Lord Campbell's Act).
 The burden of proof in a wrongful death action is 'on the balance of probabilities'.

+In the UK, the statute of limitations for filing claim is three years.

 Liability is now to be had via the Fatal Accidents Act 1976.